Ricky Manning: Early career

 In 2012 Manning was hired to coach his high school alma mater's varsity football team.
 He was the head coach of the Edison High Tigers, in Fresno, California, for just one year.
 From there Manning went on to coach 2 seasons at Fresno City College as defensive backs and special teams coach before going back to school at Fresno State and working as a graduate assistant.

 Seattle Seahawks

 In 2016, Manning was hired as an assistant coach with the Seattle Seahawks.
 It was announced in February 2018, that Manning would not return to the Seahawks for the 2018 season.

 New York Jets

 Manning was named a defensive assistant on the New York Jets staff in 2021.

 Las Vegas Raiders

 On February 23, 2024, Manning was hired by the Las Vegas Raiders as their cornerbacks coach under head coach Antonio Pierce.
 On February 4, 2025, Manning was dismissed by the Raiders.

+Atlanta Falcons

+On February 10, 2026, the Atlanta Falcons hired Manning to serve as the team's assistant defensive backs/nickels coach under newly-hired head coach Kevin Stefanski.